semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 A `workflow` is composed of one or more `pipelines` depending on whether there exist promotions or auto promotions in the `workflow`.
-Therefore, a workflow should be viewed of as -a group of pipelines- or, if you like strict definitions, as a dynamically configurable, n-ary tree of pipelines.
+Therefore, a workflow should be viewed of as *a group of pipelines* or, if you like strict definitions, as a dynamically configurable, n-ary tree of pipelines.

 #### Secrets